 - Will our effort make a difference?

-The recommendation is forwarded to the TakeAction Board, who may only vote to approve or reject.
+Members’ recommendation for endorsement is forwarded to the TakeAction Board, who may only vote to approve or reject that recommendation.
 The Board cannot change a recommendation or endorse candidates on its own.

 ELIGIBILITY TO ATTEND AND VOTE